conda/conda/docs/source/user-guide/troubleshooting.rst

 In this example, there are 4 different places that you could try to get the package.
-None of them are officially supported or endorsed by Continuum, but members of the conda community have provided many valuable packages.
+None of them are officially supported or endorsed by Anaconda, but members of the conda community have provided many valuable packages.
 If you want to go with public opinion, then `the web interface
 <https://anaconda.org/search?q=cx_freeze>`_ provides more